w3c/wai-website/pages/about/groups/task-forces/pdf-aam.md

 ## Publications

-The PDF-AAM Task Force is primarily developing [PDF Accessibility API Mappings 1.0](https://w3c.github.io/pdf-aam/).
+The PDF-AAM Task Force is primarily developing [PDF Accessibility API Mappings](https://w3c.github.io/pdf-aam/).

 ## How to Comment, Contribute, and Participate